ordina-jworks/ordina-jworks.github.io/_posts/2017-06-29-Openshift-an-introduction.md

 This has the effect of scoping a bound PV to a single namespace (that of the binding project).

 # OpenShift.io
-So before ending this blog post, I have to quickly mention [OpenShift.io](https://OpenShift.io/) As of this moment, it's not yet available but you can try to register for the preview.
+So before ending this blog post, I have to quickly mention [OpenShift.io](https://OpenShift.io/).
+As of this moment, it's not yet available but you can try to register for the preview.
-I haven't had the chance to play with it as I haven't received my access just yet.
+I haven't had the chance to play with it, as I haven't received my access just yet.
 Basically it's an online development environment for planning, creating and deploying hybrid cloud services.

 It provides the following features: